ThomasFranque/ArtificiaIProject/README.md

 ###### `move_to_open_space` State

 This state means the agent is moving to an open area.
-When moving to an open area, the AI will try to pick a space that has a minimum distance to other agents.
+When moving to an open area, the AI will try to pick a space that has a minimum X distance to other agents if possible.
+Every iteration that happens reduces the minimum amount of space required by a little bit.
 When the area is too full, the AI will check which agents are further away from each other and sit in the middle of them.

     +  Bored
     ++ Tired